Planning ahead can take away the frustration or confusion that may arise when you're eating healthy.

 1. Non-Dairy Milk and Yogurt

-Dairy is one of the most common sources of food sensitivities, triggering symptoms like gas and bloating, weight gain, and skin issues.
+Dairy is one of the most common sources of food sensitivities, triggering symptoms like gas and bloating, inflammation, weight gain, and skin issues.
 The good news is that there’s plenty of healthy, tasty alternatives to cow’s milk and yogurt that won’t leave you feeling miserable!

 Here are some of my favorites…